100 Notable alumni of

 -

 Jenny Hval is a Norwegian singer-songwriter, record producer, and novelist.
-She has released eight solo albums, two under the alias Rockettothesky and six under her own name.
+She has released nine solo albums, two under the alias Rockettothesky and seven under her own name.
+In 2015, Hval released her fifth studio album, Apocalypse, Girl, to widespread critical acclaim on the label Sacred Bones.
+She followed with several well-received solo albums on Sacred Bones and later 4AD Records.

 -